 For our July OMG project, we made a baby quilt for a coworker whose niece is expecting her first baby in September.
 The baby is a girl and they are expecting to name her Iris Ann.
 To say we are thrilled and happy to be making a baby quilt for Iris Ann following the specifics set forth by her mom is an understatement.
 We will share this finish on Patty’s Elm Street Quilts linky party just as soon as it opens.

 Iris Ann’s Beginning

-The color palette mom decided on is white, cream, black, pink, and two shades of grey.
+The color palette that the new mom-to-be decided on is white, cream, black, pink, and two shades of grey.
 I have wanted to make a quilt using this block for ages.
 Plus, I have some new Bloc-Loc rulers that are begging to be used.
 Along with the rulers came some cutting recommendations which we faithfully adhered to.